martinvl/MPC-2014/rps/README.md

 Now your friend wants to try this new game with you and he wants to play for 10000 rounds.
 For each game, you will get a score of 1 point if you win, 0.5 points if you draw and 0 points if you lose.
 You don't want to make a fool of yourself, so you want to score more than 4750 points in (almost) any case.
+In other words, you want to beat your friend for each possible strategy he may choose.
 Your task is to write a program for achieving this.

 ## Input
 The first line of input will contain an integer _T_, the number of test cases.